b4k3d/kick_bypass/README.md

 - Check for any updates to the script on Greasy Fork.
 - Review the console logs for any errors (press F12 to open Developer Tools, then go to the "Console" tab).

-Feel free to reach out if you have any questions or need further assistance!
+Feel free to reach out if you have any questions or need further assistance! shout out to RISHI and MELLOW